forestoftal/Drug-Discovery/README.md

-# 🧪 Drug Discovery Practical — Virtual Screening & AI Analysis
+#  Drug Discovery Practical — Virtual Screening & AI Analysis

-This repository contains **general code and workflows** I developed during a practical course on *Drug Discovery*.
+This repository contains general code and workflows I developed during a practical course on Drug Discovery.
-The focus of the project is on **structure- and machine learning-based virtual screening for novel Alzheimer’s disease targets (e.g., STK33 kinase)**, integrating cheminformatics, docking, and ML pipelines.
+The focus of the project is on structure- and machine learning-based virtual screening for novel Alzheimer’s disease targets (e.g., STK33 kinase), integrating cheminformatics, docking, and ML pipelines.

-> ⚠️ Note: All scripts are **educational and demonstrative**.
+> Note: All scripts are **educational and demonstrative**.
 They illustrate typical workflows used in drug discovery, not production-ready pipelines.

 ---

-## 📚 Workflow Overview
+##  Workflow Overview

 - **Data Preparation & Molecular Representation**
   Handling chemical datasets, preprocessing, and fingerprint generation (e.g., ECFP4).